dotnet/AspNetCore.Docs/aspnet/security/cross-site-scripting.rst

 Accessing encoders in code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The HTML, JavaScript and Url encoders are available to your code in two ways, you can inject them via :ref:`dependency injection <fundamentals-dependency-injection>` or you can use the default encoders contained in the ``System.Text.Encodings.Web`` namespace.
+The HTML, JavaScript and URL encoders are available to your code in two ways, you can inject them via :ref:`dependency injection <fundamentals-dependency-injection>` or you can use the default encoders contained in the ``System.Text.Encodings.Web`` namespace.
 If you use the default encoders then any :ref:`customization <security-cross-site-scripting-customization>` you applied to character ranges to be treated as safe will not take effect - the default encoders use the safest encoding rules possible.